 If you are unable to start or maintain a garden at or near a summer meal site, you can make seed starts with program participants that they can take home to begin or plant in their own garden.
-NC Cooperative Extension has made seed kits with lesson plans available during the summer.
+Reach out to NC Cooperative Extension and/or other local partners for assistance, if needed.
 Contact garden-based organizations (e.g., Master Gardeners) in your area to provide free gardening lessons.